Wojtek242/route0/README.md

 ### Running an experiment

-If you just want to get started, choose a topology from the `topology` directory, and a `scenario` from that topology directory.
+If you just want to get started, choose a topology from the `topology` directory, and a scenario from the `scenario` directory within.
 Note that all topologies support `plain` and `basic` in addition the explicit defined scenarios.
 The meaning of these special scenarios is explained later on in this `README` in the section on scenarios.